jamesfalkner/jw18-lab/ansible-intro.md

 cd $JW18_ANSIBLE
 ~~~

+|**NOTE**: This terminal uses HTTP long polling requests to keep the connection open.
+If there is no activity within 1 minute, you may get disconnected.
+In this case, reload your browser and re-connect and re-issue the `sudo` and `cd` commands!

 ### Install Prerequisite Roles from Galaxy

 [Ansilble Galaxy](https://galaxy.ansible.com/){:target="_blank"} has thousands of open source pre-created roles you can use in your projects (very much like